aytekout/cad-translate/README.md

 ## Credits

-Built by [@aytekin](https://github.com/YOUR_USERNAME) for real-world use on EXPO 2025 Osaka construction projects.
+Built by [@aytekout](https://github.com/aytekout) for real-world use on Japan construction projects.